insected/bobbae_gcp-wiki/Cryptography.md

-## PKI

-A [public-key infrastructure](PKI) (PKI) is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
-The purpose of a [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure) is to facilitate the secure electronic transfer of information for a range of network activities such as e-commerce, internet banking and confidential email.

-## Google managed certificates
+### Google managed certificates

 https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs

-## Google Certificate Authority Service
+### Google Certificate Authority Service

 https://cloud.google.com/certificate-authority-service

-## Cloud KMS
+### Cloud KMS

 [Cloud KMS](
 Cloud-KMS) is a key management service that lets you manage symmetric and asymmetric cryptographic keys.

-## SSH
+## Security Protocols

-The [Secure Shell Protocol](https://phoenixnap.com/kb/ssh-to-connect-to-remote-server-linux-or-windows) (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.

-[OpenSSH](https://en.wikipedia.org/wiki/OpenSSH) can be used as a kind of VPN in addition to normal login, tunneling use cases.

-## TLS
+### TLS

 [Transport Layer Security](TLS), and its now-deprecated predecessor, Secure Sockets Layer (SSL), are cryptographic protocols designed to provide communications security over a computer network.

+### PKI

+A [public-key infrastructure](PKI) (PKI) is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
+The purpose of a [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure) is to facilitate the secure electronic transfer of information for a range of network activities such as e-commerce, internet banking and confidential email.

-## HTTPS
+### HTTPS

 [Hypertext Transfer Protocol]( https://wikipedia.org/wiki/HTTPS   ) Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP).
 In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS) or, formerly, Secure Sockets Layer (SSL).
 The protocol is therefore also referred to as HTTP over TLS, or HTTP over SSL.

+### SSH

+The [Secure Shell Protocol](https://phoenixnap.com/kb/ssh-to-connect-to-remote-server-linux-or-windows) (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.

+[OpenSSH](https://en.wikipedia.org/wiki/OpenSSH) can be used as a kind of VPN in addition to normal login, tunneling use cases.

-## cert manager
+### cert manager

 [cert-manager](https://cert-manager.io/docs/) is a native Kubernetes certificate management controller.
 It can help with issuing certificates from a variety of sources, such as [Let’s Encrypt]( https://letsencrypt.org/
 ) , [HashiCorp Vault](  https://www.vaultproject.io/  ), [Venafi]( https://www.venafi.com/ ), a simple signing key pair, or self signed.